alphagov/paas-cf/README.md

 ### Deploy

-Run the `create-bosh-cloudfoundry` pipeline.
+Run the `create-cloudfoundry` pipeline.
 This will deploy MicroBOSH, and CloudFoundry.

 Run `make dev showenv` to show environment information such as system URLs and Concourse password.